 No matter what time of year you visit Kakadu, there is always something to see and do.

-The wet season runs from November to April.
+The tropical summer (or wet season) is from November to March.
 It brings vivid green landscapes, spectacular flooding, electrifying afternoon storms and the chance to explore with fewer visitors.
 Flooding closes a number of attractions, but popular areas such as Nourlangie and Yellow Water are open all year round.
 Board a scenic flight to see thundering waterfalls in full flow, when ground access is closed by flooding.
 Want some inspiration?
 Check out our suggested dry and summer season itineraries.Curious about our seasons?
 Kakadu's Aboriginal owners recognise six seasons, signposted by subtle changes in weather, which plants are in flower, and which bush foods are abundant.

 In accordance with the Environment Protection and Biodiversity Conservation Act 1999 it is not permitted to bring animals inside the national park unless they are a guide dog, hearing dog, or assistance animal used by a person with a disability.